baymac/baymac.github.io/_posts/2019-05-24-project-workflow-for-gsoc.md

 `A visualisation of the gitflow model` [[1]](https://nvie.com/posts/a-successful-git-branching-model/)

 Git Flow is simply a wrapper around Git that abstracts the underlying branch modelling with intuitive commands.

+> NOTE: This Gitflow Workflow is slightly modified in order to use Pull Requests for git merge instead of a plain git merge.

 On Ubuntu, install `git-flow` using:
 ```